-Policy 67.1.1: Development of Land Development Code Standards
+Policy 6.1.1: Development of Land Development Code Standards

-Within two (2) years of adoption ing this Policy, Collier County, in coordination with the Immokalee Community Redevelopment AgencyCRA, will initiate the development of LDC standards specific to Immokalee to address the unique needs of the Immokalee Urban Area.
-These standards shall include those related to permitted and conditional land uses; density and intensity; signage; landscaping and buffering; native preservation retention; off-street and onstreet parking and loading; architectural design; development standards, including setbacks to Lake Trafford; floor area ratio for certain nonresidential uses; and site access.
+By [2 years of the date of adoption of the ordinance], Collier County, in coordination with the Immokalee CRA, will initiate the development of LDC standards specific to Immokalee to address the unique needs of the Immokalee Urban Area.
+These standards shall include those related to permitted and conditional land uses; density and intensity; signage; landscaping and buffering; native preservation retention; off-street and on-street parking and loading; architectural design; development standards, including setbacks to Lake Trafford; floor area ratio for certain nonresidential uses; and site access.

-Policy 67.1.2: Location of Service Uses
+Policy 6.1.2: Location of Service Uses

-Collier County will encourage community parks, and other community facilities to be placed within one-half mile of residential and mixed-use centers, in order to encourage walking, bicycling and non-vehicular access to and from these service uses.
+Collier County will encourage community parks and other community facilities to be placed within one-half mile of residential and mixed-use centers, in order to encourage walking, bicycling and non-vehicular access to and from these service uses.
 Collier County shall require interconnection of pedestrian facilities to the existing pedestrian network.